CupNoodles27/DRG-Tips-and-Tricks/README.md

 <summary>Click to expand</summary>

 * The most useful scout trick is powerattacking a wall while grappling towards it and landing in the resulting hole.
 This takes a lot of practice, but when mastered, makes you much less dependent on platforms.

+* If you're having trouble making a ledge to stand in - maybe the wall is curved inward - grapple to the wall and call the MULE while holding your grapple.
+Wait until it stops under you to let go of the grapple.

 * (Client only) With hoverclock, jump and tap the trigger to levitate forward through the air.